outfrost/shadowclad/README.md

 # Shadowclad

-3D orthographic stealth game, and a purpose-built game engine
+Foundations of a 3D orthographic stealth game, and a purpose-built game engine

+Development stopped in 2020

 ![Screenshot](screenshot.jpg)